DiljotSingh/SJSU-Year-Two/CS151 - Object Oriented Design/Theater Reservation System/README.md

 # Theater-Reservation-System-
-Models a real life theater reservation system where users can reserve seats for shows, cancel reservations, and be calculated a receipt.
+Models a real life theater reservation system with Java, allowing users to reserve seats for shows, cancel reservations, and be calculated and printed a receipt for their transaction.

 Overview
 -----------------------------------